Legal & Policies

 • The backend server does not retain or log the content of AI requests or responses.

-• All communications use secure HTTPS.
+• All communications are via secure HTTPS.

-• Mistral AI is a French company (SAS, registered office: 15 rue des Halles, 75001 Paris β€” SIREN: 952418325), natively subject to the GDPR.
+• Mistral AI is a French company (SAS, registered office: 15 rue des Halles, 75001 Paris β€” SIREN: 952418325), natively subject to GDPR.

 • By default, data is hosted in the European Union.